 The overall objective of our executive compensation program is to attract and retain a talented management team and provide them with the right incentives to execute our strategic objectives while maximizing our shareholders' investment in our company.
-The same principles that govern the compensation of all of our salaried employees apply to the compensation of our executive officers:

 - Align executive compensation with strategy, performance and the interests of our shareholders.
 Our executive compensation programs provide incentive compensation opportunities that promote the achievement of a balanced mix of short- and long-term strategic and financial objectives.
-In developing our compensation programs and related performance goals, we generally consider our business objectives, market practices, external competitiveness, shareholder interests and advice from our independent compensation consultant.
+In developing our compensation programs and related performance goals, we generally consider our business objectives, market practices, external competitiveness, shareholder interests and advice from our independent compensation consultants.
 Generally, our executive compensation program is designed to deliver compensation that approximates the median for a carefully selected peer group but exceeds the median when performance exceeds expectations.
-Our executive incentive compensation performance metrics support our priorities for creating shareholder value. - Enhance our ability to attract and retain a talented executive management team.
+Our executive incentive compensation performance metrics support our priorities for creating shareholder value and a solid foundation for growth. - Enhance our ability to attract and retain a talented executive management team.
 We seek to offer competitive compensation opportunities and packages that enable us to attract and retain highly talented and experienced executives with the critical knowledge and skills necessary for the execution of our strategy. - Foster non-financial and strategic goals.
 While financial results are the primary commitment we make to our shareholders, our executive compensation program balances financial results with other key values such as leadership, teamwork and community service.
-Certain components of our executive compensation program provide flexibility to adjust compensation for non-financial and strategic goals. - Support actions needed to respond to changing business environments.
-We have sought to provide some elements of compensation, such as change in control and severance benefits, that give our management team or the Board tools to facilitate decisions about succession planning, acquisitions and other significant corporate events that may impact the position or employment status of executive officers. - Manage risk.
+Certain components of our executive compensation program provide flexibility to align with these non-financial and strategic goals. - Support actions needed to respond to changing business environments.
+We have established some guidelines, such as change in control and severance benefits, that give our management team or the Board tools to facilitate decisions about succession planning, acquisitions and other significant corporate events that would be in the best interest of the Bank and our shareholders, but that might impact the position or employment status of executive officers. - Manage risk.
 Our executive compensation program is designed to minimize risk.
-In particular, we believe our incentive compensation program is structured to avoid encouraging excessive risk-taking by executive officers.
+In particular, we believe our incentive compensation program is structured without imposing excessive risk to the Company.